lfre/lerna-add-remove-issue/README.md

 ## Notes

 `nodemon` and `isomorphic-unfetch` are examples.
-I was able to replicate the issue with other packages, and different order.
+I was able to replicate the issue with other packages, and in different order.